University College Dublin: Societies

 The oldest societies include the Literary and Historical Society (known as the L&H and which dates itself to 1855), the Commerce & Economics Society (in its 110th session as of 2022), and the Law Society (founded in 1911).
 At the start of the 2012/13 Academic Year, the L&H had a membership of 5,143 becoming the largest student society in UCD and in Europe.

 The Commerce & Economics Society, which describes itself as "Ireland's largest and oldest business orientated university society", was originally a debating society.
 By 1999 it was, according to an article in the Irish Times, the "largest college society in UCD, Ireland and the British Isles".
 The society runs a number of events, including the formal black-tie 'Comm Ball', as well as mock interviews and networking events.
 Its notable former auditors and members include ex-Taoisigh Charles Haughey and Garret FitzGerald.

 In competitive debating, the L&H and Law Society have represented the college several times, with the L&H securing 11 team wins and 12 individual wins in the Irish Times Debate and the Law Society achieving 2 team wins and 2 individual wins.
 The two societies have also been successful at the UK and Ireland John Smith Memorial Mace (formerly The Observer Mace) with the L&H winning 5 titles and Law Society 2 titles.
 UCD has hosted the World University Debating Championships twice, including the 2006 event.

 A number of UCD societies engage in voluntary work on-campus and across Dublin.
 For example, the UCD Student Legal Service is a student-run society that provides free legal information clinics to the students of UCD.

-Irish political parties are also represented on campus, with chapters of Ógra Fianna Fáil, Young Fine Gael, and UCD Labour Youth.
+Irish political parties are also represented on campus, with chapters of Ógra Fianna Fáil, Young Fine Gael, Ógra Shinn Féin, the Young Greens, People Before Profit and Labour Youth.
 UCD's "flagship instrumental ensemble", the University College Dublin Symphony Orchestra, was celebrating its 20th anniversary season as of 2022/2023.